Ancient Indian architecture: Second Urbanization period (1025 BCE – 320 BCE)

-With the appearance of towns in the middle Gangatic basin in the sixth century BCE, a second urbanization began in India.
+With the appearance of towns in the middle Gangetic basin in the sixth century BCE, a second urbanization began in India.

 Archaeological excavations at Kausambi have revealed fortifications from the end of second millennium BC.

 A stone palace predating the Mauryan period has been discovered from the ruins of Kausambi.
 The dressed stones of the palace were set in fine lime and coated with a thick layer of plaster, the entire architecture resembled a fortress with its own walls and towers.
 The palace had few rooms, each room was provided with three shelves and a central hall with steps leading to the tower.
 The architecture was constructed in three phases and is dated from 8th century BCE to 2nd century BCE.
 Discovery of this stone palace discredits the theory of foreign influence behind the rise of Indian stone architecture during Ashokan or mauryan period.

 A technique of architecture applied here was using dressed stones as facing for a wall made of rubble core, this represents the apogee of Indian architecture in this ancient period.